Can You Drive to Alaska?

 When driving from the contiguous United States to Canada, you can choose from over 100 border crossings (there are 13 in Washington alone!).
 Once in Canada, you'll connect with one of the following routes:

-• Alaska Highway.
-The most popular route, the Alcan Highway stretches across 1,387 miles (2,232 kilometers) from Dawson Creek, British Columbia, to Delta Junction, Alaska.
-The pros of this route include more services, and a wider range of attractions.
-Highlights include Liard River Hot Springs and Muncho Lake.
+Alaska Highway.
+The more popular option, the 1,387-mile-long Alaska Highway stretches from Dawson Creek, British Columbia, to Delta Junction, Alaska.
+While this route is the more heavily trafficked of the two, you’ll also find more spots for gas, food, and accommodations.
+You’ll also pass cool attractions like Liard River Hot Springs and Muncho Lake.

 Bison early in the morning along the Alcan Highway